 - What was the date of your stroke or TIA?

-- What prescription medications do you take and do you take a daily aspirin?
+- What prescription medications do you take?
+Do you take a daily aspirin?

 - Was your stroke an ischemic stroke (caused by a blockage in blood vessel) or a hemorrhagic stroke (caused by a blood vessel that ruptured)?